Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

-where $w$ is the beam radius at the mirror, $\phi_{\parallel}$ and $\phi_\bot$ are the parallel and orthogonal loss angles of the coating, respectively, $Y$ and $Y'$ are the Young's moduli for the substrate and the coating, $d_c$ is the thickness of the coating.
-Using the values from LIGO, one gets that \cite{amato2021optical}
+where $w$ is the beam radius at the mirror, $\phi_{\parallel}$ and $\phi_\bot$ are the parallel and orthogonal loss angles of the coating, $Y$ and $Y'$ are the Young's moduli for the substrate and the coating, and $d_c$ is the thickness of the coating.
+Using the values from LIGO, an order of magnitude estimate is found as \cite{amato2021optical}

-where the deviation from $-0.5$ scaling may arise from the frequency dependence of the loss angle.

-However, as the lenses constitute the major optics in our VBG design and the thermal noise budgets for transmissive optics are different from the reflective ones, we shall re-estimate the contributions from all the aforementioned mechanisms.

-For the Brownian noise, if we assume the same materials are used for the AR coating as well as the substrate, then the Brownian noise will essentially be at the same level, as the mechanism depends on whether the light passes through it or is reflected (in fact, it will be slightly smaller) \cite{somiya2009thermal}.
-Therefore, we can re-use Eq.~(\ref{eq:brownianNoise}) for the estimation of Brownian noise for lenses.

-As for thermal noise, the HR coating for the mirrors used in LIGO is designed and optimized specifically to make the thermal-elastic and thermal refractive noise cancel coherently, resulting in an order of magnitude suppression of total thermal noise \cite{evans2008thermo}.
-For our AR coating estimation, we can simply treat them incoherently to provide a conservative estimate.